Neighbourhood Noise

 Loud music accounts for up to 40% of all noise enquiries received.
 As a guide, music that is clearly audible at the boundary of a property may cause a disturbance and is likely to exceed allowable noise levels.
 Music with a dominant bass component can be disturbing even when it doesn’t appear to be loud.

 The hosting of the occasional party or a 'one off' large party is not considered excessive noise provided consideration is given to your neighbours.
-If you are considering entertaining outside it may be worth trying the following suggestions to avoid strained relationships with your neighbours.
+If you are considering entertaining outside, it may be worth trying the following suggestions to avoid strained relationships with your neighbours.

 • Start your party earlier in the day so that it can finish earlier.